 Is mining considered a business or hobby?

 You’ll need to determine if your mining constitutes a business or hobby under IRS guidelines.
-To qualify as a business the activity must be done on a continuing, consistent basis, with the purpose of profit generation.
-If your mining activity is sporadic or insubstantial then it is likely considered to be a hobby.
+To qualify as a business, the activity must be done on a continuing, consistent basis, with the purpose of profit generation.
+If your mining activity is sporadic or insubstantial, then it’s likely to be considered a hobby.

 The IRS looks at numerous factors to decide if your mining is a business, including:

 - Do you put in the necessary time and effort to turn a profit?